fozz101/first_discord_bot/README.md

 # first_discord_bot
-- implement basic feature for discord bot
+- Implement basic feature for discord bot
+- Connect bot to replit database
+- The bot run 24/7 using uptimerobot